 \section{Abstract}

-\colortext{Outdoor `living lab' experimentation using pervasive computing provides new opportunities: higher realism, external validity and large-scale socio-spatio-temporal observations.
-However, experimentation `in the wild' is highly complex and costly.
-Noise, biases, privacy concerns to comply with standards of ethical review boards, remote moderation, control of experimental conditions and equipment perplex the collection of high-quality data for causal inference.
+\colortext{\recolortext{Living lab outdoor} experimentation using pervasive computing provides new opportunities: higher realism, external validity and \recolortext{socio-spatio-temporal observations in large scale}.
+However, experimentation `in the wild' is complex and costly.
+Noise, biases, \recolortext{privacy concerns, compliance with standards of ethical review boards}, remote moderation, control of experimental conditions and equipment perplex the collection of high-quality data for causal inference.
 This article introduces Smart Agora, a novel open-source software platform for rigorous systematic outdoor experimentation.
 Without writing a single line of code, highly complex experimental scenarios are visually designed and automatically deployed to smart phones.
-Novel geolocated survey and sensor data are collected subject of participants verifying desired experimental conditions, for instance. their presence at certain urban spots.
+Novel geolocated survey and sensor data are collected subject of participants verifying desired experimental conditions, for instance, their \recolortext{localization} at certain urban spots.
 This new approach drastically improves the quality and purposefulness of crowd sensing, tailored to conditions that confirm/reject hypotheses.
 The features that support this innovative functionality and the broad spectrum of its applicability are demonstrated. }

 \chapterinitial{Is the future} of scientific human experimentation outdoors?
 Pervasive computing shapes this future on the basis of a large market for smart phone hardware and software.
 Ubiquitous devices turn into living laboratory instruments awaiting to directly collect real-world observations at massive scale to tackle some of the most challenging research questions and \colortext{hypotheses~\cite{Hossain2019,Oliver2020,Nanni2021}.
-In this future of Smart City computing applications such as transportation, mobility and sharing economie, new epistemological and methodological challenges~\cite{Salganik2019} arise for social and environmental science, economics or psychology.} For instance, how to practice causal inference, how to mitigate trade-offs of realism vs. environment controllability, how to handle biases and counterfactuals~\cite{Arechar2018}?
+In this future of Smart City computing applications such as transportation, mobility and sharing \recolortext{economies}, new epistemological and methodological challenges~\cite{Salganik2019} arise for social and environmental science, economics or psychology.} For instance, how to practice causal inference, how to mitigate trade-offs of realism vs. environment controllability, how to handle biases and counterfactuals~\cite{Arechar2018}?

 The COVID-19 pandemic makes these questions timely and pressing given the safety measures against infection risk in indoor laboratory environments.
 Are existing online approaches~\cite{Arechar2018} cost-effective for outdoor ubiquitous experimentation?